Hritik3108/FlightReservation/README.md

 # FlightReservation
-A Fullstack project for flight reservation with responsive frontend, spring security, jwt authorization.
+A Fullstack project for flight reservation with responsive frontend, spring security, jwt authorization and springboot framework.
 # Quickstart
 Clone the repository
 Open the project in your IDE: Spring tool suite (recommended) or Eclipse